Thai Protesters Plaque Removed After Calls For Royal Reform - UrduPoint

 AFP journalists confirmed the removal.

+" At its installation during Saturday's protest, prominent activist Parit Chiwarak shouted "Down with feudalism, long live the people," as the crowd cheered.

-The newly installed medallion referenced the original brass one embedded for decades in the grounds of Bangkok's Royal Plaza.
+The new medallion referenced the original brass one embedded for decades in the grounds of Bangkok's Royal Plaza.

 It commemorated the end of royal absolutism in 1932 after a revolution that transitioned the kingdom into a constitutional monarchy.